 Whether you are looking for something traditional, vegan, or gluten-free there is a fall recipe book for you!
 Here are some new releases that will have all the flavors of Fall on your table without any of the work.

-These books are packed full of delicious recipes to help keep you warm during the cold season that can be enjoyed by everyone from beginners who are looking to get started in the kitchen all the way up through experienced chefs who crave variety.
+These Fall cookbooks are packed full of delicious recipes to help keep you warm during the cold season that can be enjoyed by everyone from beginners who are looking to get started in the kitchen all the way up to experienced chefs who crave variety.

 These five fall cookbooks have helped me create some delicious recipes that both taste amazing and fill our souls with warmth.